obiuniq: dereplicate sequence data sets

 #

 --category-attribute|-c<CATEGORY>: Adds one metadata attribute to the grouping criterion.
 Two sequences are placed in the same group only when they are nucleotide-identical and share the same value for every attribute listed with-c.
 Can be repeated to combine multiple attributes (e.g.-c sample -c primer).
 Records missing a listed attribute receive the value set by--na-value.--chunk-count<int>: Controls how many internal partitions the dataset is split into during processing (default:100).
 A higher value reduces per-partition memory usage at the cost of more temporary files; a lower value reduces I/O at the cost of higher peak memory.--in-memory: Stores intermediate data chunks in RAM rather than in temporary disk files.
 Speeds up processing for datasets that fit comfortably in available memory; omit this flag for large datasets that exceed available RAM.--merge|-m<KEY>: Creates an output attribute namedmerged_KEYthat maps each observed value of theKEYattribute to the count of input sequences carrying that value within the group.
 Can be repeated to track multiple attributes.
 Useful for tracking which sample or category contributions were collapsed into each group.--na-value<NA_NAME>: Value assigned to a category attribute when a sequence record does not carry that attribute (default:"NA").
 All sequences lacking the attribute are grouped together under this placeholder.--no-singleton: Discards all output records whose abundance count is exactly one β i.e., sequences that occur only once across the entire input.
-Removing singletons is a standard heuristic for excluding sequencing errors from further analysis.
+Removing singletons is a standard heuristic for excluding a large part of the PCR artifacts, and sequencing errors from further analysis.

 Taxonomic options #

---raw-taxid: Print taxids in output without supplementary information (taxon name and rank).--update-taxid: Automatically replace merged taxids with the most recent valid taxid.--with-leaves: When taxonomy is extracted from a sequence file, add sequences as leaves of their taxid annotation.
+--taxonomy|-t<string>: Path to the taxonomic database.--fail-on-taxonomy: Causeobiuniqto exit with an error if a taxid in the data is not a currently valid taxon in the loaded taxonomy.--raw-taxid: Print taxids in output without supplementary information (taxon name and rank).--update-taxid: Automatically replace merged taxids with the most recent valid taxid.--with-leaves: When taxonomy is extracted from a sequence file, add sequences as leaves of their taxid annotation.

 Controlling the input data #